Bi-objective Ranking and Selection Using Stochastic Kriging: Introduction

 In the current literature on multi-objective stochastic simulation optimization (see e.g., \citealt{horn2017first,Feliot17,pesmo}), this identification phase is often neglected, and the observed mean performance is directly used to determine the Pareto-optimal set.
 Evidently, sampling variability may then lead to two types of identification errors: designs that are truly Pareto-optimal can be wrongly considered dominated, or designs that are truly dominated can be considered Pareto-optimal. \cite{chen2011stochastic} refer to these errors as \emph{Error Type 1} and \emph{Error Type 2} respectively, whereas \cite{Hunter17} refer to them as \emph{misclassification by exclusion} (MCE) and \emph{misclassification by inclusion} (MCI).
-In the machine learning literature, these errors are also widely used in multiple contexts (see e.g., \citealt{fawcett2006introduction,ting2017confusion,powers2020evaluation}), and are known as \emph{false negatives} and \emph{false positives}, respectively.
 Throughout this paper, we use the MCE/MCI terminology.
 The accuracy of the objective estimates can obviously be improved by allocating extra samples, yet it is natural to assume that the resampling budget is limited.
 Allocating this computational budget among the candidates is not trivial. \emph{Static resampling} (allocating the resampling budget uniformly across all alternatives) tends to be inefficient, in particular in settings with limited budget and complex noise structures, as it often wastes a lot of replications on inferior solutions \citep{Seb19}.